Get the Recipe

 Happily, those many parts can all be made in the same bowl.
 The trick is to work backward, starting with the frosting, then moving on to the filling, and ending with the dough.
 In between these elements, just wipe the bowl down with a paper towel—no need for a proper wash.

-For the frosting, I keep things super simple, just beating a bit of cream cheese, vanilla extract, and powdered sugar together with a paddle.
+For the frosting, I keep things super simple, just beating a bit of cream cheese, vanilla extract, and powdered sugar together in a stand mixer with a paddle attachment.

 When it's light and creamy, I scrape the frosting into a disposable pastry bag, then stash it someplace cool.
 So long as room temperature doesn't get warmer than 74°F (23°C), it's fine to leave the frosting out overnight, but otherwise, I prefer to pop it in the fridge or freezer, depending on how far in advance I'm plotting my meals.

 After I wipe out the bowl with a paper towel, I prepare the filling in much the same way, beating up a mixture of butter, brown sugar, cinnamon, nutmeg, and salt until it's fluffy and light, similar to creaming butter and sugar for cookie dough.